 Each service is required to have a person, known as the adult safeguarding champion, who has responsibility for implementing the regional protocol and the home's safeguarding policy.
-Mrs Maria Therese McGrady, Responsible Individual, was identified as the appointed safeguarding champion for the home.
+The manager, Mrs Anne Dugan was identified as the appointed safeguarding champion for the home.

 Staff told us they were aware of individual patient's wishes, likes and dislikes.
 It was observed that staff responded to requests for assistance promptly in an unhurried, caring and compassionate manner.
-Patients were given choice, privacy, dignity and respect.
+Patients were given choice, privacy and respect.